Deploy to dev (or stage, or prod — stage names come from manifest.aws.stages)kanject aws deploy --env dev# Browse historykanject aws deployments list --env dev# Roll back to a prior Lambda version (alias flip — no rebuild)kanject aws rollback --env dev --to previous-stable What `deploy` does

 Deployment

-- Sync — clones every cross-repo dep at its pinned
+- Sync — resolves every cross-repo dependency at its pinned

 secret:andparam:reference from AWS, materializes a flat env map. - Generate